 Plantar Fasciitis, one of the most common injuries for runners, is the inflammation of the plantar fascia, the thick tendon on the underside of the foot.
 This tendon attaches at the bottom of the heel bone (calcaneus) and runs to the base of the toes.

 Pain from plantar fasciitis may begin in the arch of the foot and progress toward the heel.
 The inflammation is commonly at the inside of the heel bone where the fascia attaches to the bone.

 What increases your risk of getting plantar fasciitis?

 - Limited Mobility:

 - Decreased great toe (the big one) extension – it’s ability to bend backwards, such as during push-off from the toes when running

 - Decreased flexibility of both calf muscles (gastrocnemius and soleus)

 - Decreased flexibility of hamstrings

-- Too much mobility - Over pronation: some pronation is normal, but too much can strain this tendon/fascia
+- Too much mobility - Over pronation.
+Some pronation is normal, but too much can strain this plantar fascia

-What can I do to prevent or treat the beginning signs of plantar fasciitis?
+What can I do to prevent or treat the initial signs of plantar fasciitis?